Estimating the monetary impact of a rise or fall in employee experience

 We adjust this estimate up and down according to four criteria:

 - Creativity – how tightly your roles and processes are defined

-- Teamwork – how much collaboration is required within and between your teams
+- Teamwork – how much collaboration is required within and between

 - Customer interactions – how customer facing your employees are